zxdb/ZX-Ed/README.md

 OpenXava doesn't support Apache Maven, therefore a few "manual" steps are required to prepare the development environment:

 * Clone ZX-Ed source code.
-* Unzip `openxava-6.0.zip`, then copy OpenXava's workspace into ZX-Ed's workspace.
+* Unzip `openxava-6.0.zip`, then copy OpenXava's `workspace` content into ZX-Ed's `workspace`.
-* Run `ant createProject` inside directory `workspace/ZX-Ed/`.
+* Inside directory `workspace/ZX-Ed/`, run `ant createProject` to complete creating the project.

 #### Application development

-* Open project "ZX-Ed" using a Java IDE (preferably Eclipse) to modify it.
+* Open project "ZX-Ed" using a Java IDE (preferably Eclipse) for editing.
 * Inside directory `workspace/ZX-Ed/`, run `ant compile` to recompile it, then `ant createWar` to recreate it.